terminal42/escargot/README.md

 There are different configurations you can apply to the `Escargot` instance:

+* `Escargot::setIncludeSitemaps(bool $includeSitemaps)`

+   By default, Escargot requests and checks the `robots.txt` file for every base URI.
+It will check for `Sitemap: ` entries, request those and add the discovered URIs to the queue.
+You can disable this feature by calling `Escargot::setIncludeSitemaps(false);`.

 * `Escargot::setMaxRequests(int $maxRequests)`

    Lets you allow the maximum total requests that are going to be executed.
 It can be useful if you have limited